mattyoung101/omicron/documentation/docs/omicam.md

 Localisation is the problem of detecting where the robot is on the field.
 This information is essential to know in order to develop advanced strategies and precise movement control, instead of just driving directly towards the ball.

-Currently, teams use three main ways of localisation.
-Firstly, the simplest approach uses the detected goals in the camera to estimate the robot's position.
-This approach is very inaccurate because of the low resolution of most cameras (such as the OpenMV), the fact that there are only two goals to work with as well as the fact that sometimes the goals are not visible (especially in super team).
-Expected accuracy is 15+ cm on an OpenMV, but using a similar approach we got about 4-6 cm accuracy using Omicam at 720p.
-Although it's inaccurate, this is the approach most teams use in localisation.
+Currently, teams use three main methods of localisation.
+Firstly, the most common approach uses the detected goal blobs in the camera to triangulate the robot's position.
+This approach can be very inaccurate because of the low resolution of most cameras (such as the OpenMV), the fact that there are only two goals to work with as well as the fact that sometimes the goals are not visible (especially in SuperTeam).
+Using this approach on an OpenMV, we found accuracy of about 15 cm, but running on Omicam at 720p we found accuracy of around 4-6 cm.

 The second approach in use is based on distance sensors such laser range finders (LRFs) or ultrasonic sensors.
 By using a few of these sensors on a robot, the position of the robot can be inferred with trigonometry by measuring the distance to the walls.
-This approach has a major drawback: it is impossible to reliably distinguish between anomalous objects, such as a hand or another robot, compared to a wall.
-This means that although this approach is somewhat accurate on an empty field, it is very difficult to use reliably in actual games.
-Thus, localisation data was almost never trusted by teams who used this approach and so is not very helpful.
-In addition, distances sensors, especially ultrasonics, are slow and suffer from inaccuracy at long distances.
-Expected accuracy is 5-10cm, but data is often invalid and can't be used well in practice.
+The drawback of this approach is that it's impossible to reliably distinguish between interfering objects, such as a hand or another robot, compared to a wall.
+This means that although this approach can be accurate on an empty field, it is very difficult to use reliably in actual games.
+On an empty field, teams have found accuracies of 5-10 cm, but data is often invalid and can't be used reliably in real games.

 The third approach in use by some teams is one based on 360 degree LiDARS.
-These are expensive, heavy, difficult to use, slow and are still vulnerable to all the problems the second approach suffers from as well.
-We are not aware of expected accuracy, but regard this as not an ideal approach.

-The final approach is to not localise at all.
-This is the method most teams use, including us in the past, and works by simply manoeuvring directly to the ball.
-Until advanced strategies start being worked on, knowing the robot's position on the field is just a "nice to have" and not strictly necessary.
-However, with the introduction of strategies this year, we decided it was necessary to improve our localisation.
+This approach, being similar to the second approach, has similar accuracy and drawbacks.
+One additional drawback is the expensive cost and heavy weight of LiDARS.

+Some teams, including us in the past, do not localise at all.
+Strictly speaking, with many gameplay behaviours, knowing the robot's position is not necessary.
+However, with our advanced strategies, localisation is a necessity.

+**TODO cover mouse sensor here too**

+**TODO talk about moving average as well**

-### Our solution
+### Our approach
-This year, Team Omicron presents a novel approach to robot localisation using a custom-developed sensor fusion algorithm.
+This year, Team Omicron presents a novel approach to robot localisation based on a hybrid sensor-fusion/non-linear optimisation algorithm.
-Our approach builds an initial estimate of the robot's position using traditional methods such as visual positioning using vector calculations on the field goal positions, and summing the displacements of a PWM3360 mouse sensor.
+Our approach builds an initial estimate of the robot's position using faster, more inaccurate methods like goal triangulation and mouse sensor velocity integration.
-It then refines this estimate to a much higher accuracy value using another novel algorithm that solves a 2D non-linear optimisation problem.
-Compared to just using the aforementioned goal vector maths, the addition of the optimisation step increases accuracy by about 4.6x, to be as little as 1.5cm error.
-We believe an approach of this complexity and accuracy to be a first for the RoboCup Junior league.
+It then refines this estimate to a much higher accuracy by solving a 2D non-linear minimisation problem in realtime.
+The addition of the optimisation stage to the algorithm increases accuracy by about 4.6x, to be as little as 1.5cm error.

+**TODO use new paper**

 The optimisation stage of our sensor fusion algorithm is based on a Middle-Size League paper published in _Advanced Robotics_[^2].
 However, there are some differences between their paper and our approach.
 While they generate line points and then